Sound Ecologies

 20% discount for students & IPS alumni

 Are the sessions live or pre-recorded?
-All sessions arelive, via Zoom, every Monday from 6 p.m. to 8 p.m.
+All sessions are live via Zoom, every Monday from 6 p.m. to 8 p.m.
 (CEST/Madrid time).
-Each session will berecordedand made available afterward, so you can catch up if you miss any session.
+Each session will be recorded and made available shortly afterward, so you can catch up if you miss any.

-When are the sessions held?
-Sessions will take place weekly on Mondays, from6 p.m. to 8 p.m.
+When do the sessions take place?
+Sessions are held weekly on Mondays, from 6 p.m. to 8 p.m.
 (CEST).
 Once enrolled, you will receive the Zoom access link along with further information.

-How long will we have access to the recordings?
-Recordings will be uploaded shortly after each session.
-You will have access to all materials throughout the course and for two weeks after the seminar ends.
+How long will I have access to the recordings and materials?
+You will have access to all recordings and course materials throughout the seminar and for two weeks after it ends.

 Will the bibliography be shared in advance?
 Yes.
-All readings, references, and linkswill be shared in advance to allow enough time for preparation.
+All readings, references, and links will be shared before each session, to give you time to prepare.

 Keep Reading